lowquark/zinc/concept/ir.md

 The use of argument registers is only valid after a begincall instruction, and before its corresponding endcall instruction.
-An argument register always corresponds to the argument register of the most recent begincall instruction.
+An argument register always corresponds to the argument register of the current begincall instruction.